 Pascuales, Colima

 Breaking both left and right, Pascuales is a lesser-known and relatively uncrowded beach break.
-Heavy and shallow, with spitting tubes, the waves here can reach 30 ft (9 meters) and more.
+Heavy and shallow, with spitting tubes, the waves here can reach 30 ft (9 m) and more.

 La Ticla, Michoacán